 Motion for Summary Judgment: Summary judgment may be granted when there are no material facts in dispute between the parties, making a trial unnecessary.
-To resist summary judgment under Fed.R.Civ.P.
-56, you must submit affidavits or other documentary evidence, such as depositions and answers to interrogatories, which set forth specific facts showing there is a genuine issue for trial.
+To resist summary judgment under Federal Rule of Civil Procedure 56, you must submit affidavits or other documentary evidence, such as depositions and answers to interrogatories, which set forth specific facts showing there is a genuine issue for trial.
 See Klingele v.
 Eikenberry, 849 F.2d 409, 411-12 (9th Cir.
 1988).
 Failure to do so may result in the entry of summary judgment against you.
-You should also note that Rule 56(e) requires that affidavits or declarations shall be made on personal knowledge, set forth facts that are admissible as evidence, and show affirmatively that the affiant is competent to testify to the matters stated therein.
+You should also note that Rule 56(c)(4) requires that affidavits or declarations shall be made on personal knowledge, set forth facts that are admissible as evidence, and show affirmatively that the affiant is competent to testify to the matters stated therein.
 Should you fail to contradict the moving party with counter-affidavits, declarations or other evidence, the moving party's evidence may be taken as the truth, and final judgment may be entered against you without a trial, thus ending your case.
 See Rand v.
 Rowland, 154 F.3d 952, 960-61 (9th Cir.
 1998).

 To effectively address a summary judgment motion, you should be aware of, and familiar with, the following United States Supreme Court cases on summary judgment: Celotex v.
-Catrett, 477 U.S. 317, 106 S. Ct.
-2548, 91 L. Ed.
-2d 265 (1986); Anderson v.
-Liberty Lobby, Inc., 477 U.S. 242, 106 S. Ct.
-2505, 91 L. Ed.
-2d 202 (1986); Matsushita Elec.
+Catrett, 477 U.S. 317 (1986); Anderson v.
+Liberty Lobby, Inc., 477 U.S. 242 (1986); Matsushita Elec.
 Indus.
 Co. v.
-Zenith Radio Corp., 475 U.S. 574, 106 S. Ct.
-1348, 89 L. Ed.
-2d 538 (1986).
+Zenith Radio Corp., 475 U.S. 574 (1986).

-PRO SE CLINIC: The Court may not provide advice to any party, including persons who are not represented by a lawyer.
-(Such persons are known as "pro se litigants.")
+PRO SE CLINIC: The Court may not provide advice to any party, including pro se litigants.
 However, this District does have a "Pro Se Clinic" that can provide information and assistance about many aspects of civil litigation in this Court.
 Public Counsel's Federal Pro Se Clinic provides free legal assistance to people representing themselves in the United States District Court for the Central District of California.
 The Pro Se Clinic is located at the Roybal Federal Building and Courthouse, 255 East Temple Street, Los Angeles, California 90012.